Diversity Fellows Program

 Diversity Fellow Job Description

-The Diversity and Inclusion Team is seeking candidates to serve as Diversity Fellows for the 2018-2019 academic year, September 2018 through May 2019 (DFs hired into the position will have the option to remain in the position during the summer months- June, July & August 2019).
-Diversity Fellows work together to support an inclusive graduate school community and enhance the cultural, academic, and professional experience of underrepresented students (e.g., students of color, women in certain STEM fields, low income and first generation college students, and LGBT students).
+The Access, Diversity and Inclusion team is currently seeking candidates to serve as Diversity Fellows for the 2020-2021 academic year, beginning August 2020 through May 2021, with required meetings and planning spring 2020.
+Diversity Fellows work collectively to support an inclusive graduate school community and enhance the cultural, academic, and professional experience of historicaly underrepresented students (e.g., students of color, women in certain STEM fields, low income and first generation college students, and LGBT students).
 Participation as a Diversity Fellow is an outstanding way to meet new people, develop leadership and administrative skills, gain useful experience for your resume or C.V., explore specific academic, professional and social interests, and contribute to the graduate experience.

-Diversity Fellows will receive a stipend of $4000/academic year.
-The stipend is in addition to any research, teaching and/or fellowship awards they may hold, subject to Graduate School & University policies.
+Diversity Fellows receive a stipend of $5000/academic year.
+The stipend is in addition to any research, teaching and/or fellowship awards they may hold, and is subject to departmental, Graduate School, and University policies.

 The primary responsibility of the DF is to build community through programming, event planning, and recruiting events.
-To that end, other administrative duties become necessary.
+This can be accomplished through a variety of methods:

 Community Building/ Event Planning/ Programming: